-Next, upon receiving the signed certificate from the third-party CA, the remote site should then bundle the private key with the chained certificates into a PKCS12 file (.pfx or .p12 suffix) so that SHRINE can verify the chain of trust from the endpoint certificate all the way back to the root CA. Without this trust verification, SHRINE will be unable to use the certificates as intended.
+Next, upon receiving the signed certificate from the third-party CA, the remote site should then bundle the private key with the chained certificates into a PKCS12 file (${pfx}$ or ${p12}$ suffix) so that SHRINE can verify the chain of trust from the endpoint certificate all the way back to the root CA. Without this trust verification, SHRINE will be unable to use the certificates as intended.
 For our purpose, the PKCS#12 file format is ideal because it can combine a private key with all corresponding chained certificates into a single entry in the file, and because the format is accessible by both openss1 and keytool.
-In the following command (again, assuming that the private key file is called private\key.pem), the certificates\file contains the new endpoint certificate plus all intermediate certificates plus the root certificate.
-Run this command to bundle the private key, the endpoint certificate, and all intermediate and root certificates into one single entry within the PKCS12 store:
+In the following command (again, assuming that the private key file is called private_key.pem), the certificates_file contains the new endpoint certificate plus all intermediate certificates plus the root certificate, and the ca_file contains only the intermediate certificates plus the root certificate, and all intermediate and root certificates into one single entry within the PKCS12 store:

-''' $ openssl pkcs12 -export -in <certificates_file> -inkey private_key.pem -out shrine.keystore.p12.temp -name shrine.example.edu-https -CAfile <ca_file> -chain -password pass:<your_pkcs12_file_password> '''
+\$ openssl pkcsl2 -export -in <certificates_file> -inkey private_key.pem -out shrine.keystore.pl2.temp -name shrine.example.edu-https -CAfile <ca_file> -chain -password pass:<your_pkcsl2_file_password>